+Example

-• Example: District A has unweighted ADM of 1849 students.
+District A has unweighted ADM of 1,849 students.
 This would put them in the 'Enrollment between 1,000 and 2,499' group of public districts as a comparison group.
-Continuing the example; if there are 214 other districts in that group, it is against that group District A is compared for percentage of Classroom Instruction.
+If there are 214 other districts in that group, District A's percentage of Classroom Instruction would be compared against that group.